U.S. slaps steel and aluminum tariffs on Mexico, Canada and Europe, sparking trade war

 Breaking News Emails

-The Trump administration has slapped tariffs on steel and aluminum imports from Canada, Mexico, and the European Union, firing the first shot in a trade war that could see American consumers pay more for everything from canned soup to cars.
+The Trump administration on Thursday slapped tariffs on steel and aluminum imports from Canada, Mexico and the European Union, firing the first shot in a trade war that could see American consumers pay more for everything from canned soup to cars.

-Almost immediately, Mexico responded saying they would impose tariffs of their own.
+Almost immediately, Mexico responded by saying it would impose tariffs of its own, and the European Commission took legal action.

-U.S. Commerce Secretary Wilbur Ross confirmed to reporters in an early-morning phone call on Thursday that the White House will add a 25 percent tariff on steel and a 10 percent tariff on aluminum.
+U.S. Commerce Secretary Wilbur Ross confirmed to reporters in an early-morning phone call that the White House will add a 25 percent import tariff on steel and a 10 percent tariff on aluminum after trade talks crumbled ahead of a June 1 deadline that would have enabled exemptions.

 Market reaction was also swift: The Dow Jones fell sharply after the move was announced, dropping by 250 points as investors took measure of the impact of the ongoing trade tensions.